 In 1977, Sierra manufactured both air sampling products and thermal flowmeters.
 Kurz left Sierra, forming Kurz Instruments, and began manufacturing thermal flow meters while Sierra kept manufacturing the sampling products.
 In 1983, Sierra returned to the thermal mass flow meter market.

-Another company in the field, Fluid Components International (FCI), had developed thermal flow switches for the petroleum industry, specifically to detect the flow of oil at oil wells.
+Another company in the field, Fluid Components International (FCI), developed thermal flow switches for the petroleum industry, specifically to detect oil flow at oil wells.
 These switches evolved into flow meters in 1981.

 Sierra, Kurz, and Fluid Components International were the only companies manufacturing thermal mass flow meters in the early 1980s.
 As time passed, other manufacturers formed in the Monterey area, including Elderidge Products, Inc. (1988), Fox Thermal Instruments (1994), and our company, Sage Metering (2002).

-While the Monterey, California thermal mass flow meter companies largely spawned out of Sierra and Kurz, other manufacturers have entered the field, including Endress+Hauser, ABB, and Magnetrol.
+While the Monterey, California thermal mass flow meter companies essentially spawned out of Sierra and Kurz, other manufacturers have entered the field, including Endress+Hauser, ABB, and Magnetrol.